- Start date: September

 This class aims to develop skills of working within a large cross-disciplinary group, on a substantial project over a sustained period of time.
 In addition to the group working skills, the participants should apply and further develop specialist skills in their own discipline as well as gaining a knowledge of another field.
 The research outputs should also emphasis and develop the student’s ability to conduct independent research to a high standard.

-Normally a first-class or second-class honours degree (or international equivalent) in earth sciences, environmental sciences, civil engineering, environmental engineering, water engineering or other related disciplines.
+A first-class or second-class honours degree (or international equivalent) in earth sciences, civil engineering, environmental engineering or related disciplines.

 Lower degree classifications might be considered if there is strength elsewhere (for example, relevant work experience, excellent final project/dissertation, very strong academic letter of reference, very strong application statement linking with career goals).